Abhishek-Govula/json-string-to-bson-java/README.md

 * MongoDB java driver

 ###Sample
-You can refer to the sample [a relative link](src/com/converter/main/Test.java)
+You can refer to the [sample here](src/com/converter/main/Test.java)